oktadev/okta-blog/_source/_posts/2022-04-06-react-azure-functions.md

 * **Root of your api** (if asked) - `api`
 * **Build** - leave this blank

 Everything will need a few moments to build.
-This process will create a new git repo on your GitHub account, configure the CI/CD for Azure Static Web Apps using GitHub Actions, create your Azure Static Web App, and deploy your function and SPA code.
-Once it's all complete, you should be able to navigate to your newly created site.
+This process creates a new git repo on your GitHub account, configures the CI/CD for Azure Static Web Apps using GitHub Actions, creates your Azure Static Web App, and deploys your function and SPA code.
+Once it's complete, you should be able to navigate to your newly created site.

 ### Edit your Okta application

 You will need to configure your Okta application for your newly deployed application.
-You used your `localhost` settings when you first configured your application.
+You used your `localhost` settings when you first configured your app.
 Now you need to add your Azure settings as well.

 Edit your application and under the **Login** section, add your Azure domain with the `/login/callback` endpoint to the **Sign-in redirect URIs** section.
 Next, add the domain's home page to your **Sign-out redirect URIs** section.

 {% img blog/react-azure-functions/edit-okta-application.jpg alt:"Screenshot depicting Okta application after updates to include new Azure domain" width:"800" %}{: .center-image }

-Next navigate to **Security** > **API** and click **Trusted Origins**.
+Next, navigate to **Security** > **API** and click **Trusted Origins**.
 Add your Azure domain to this list.

 {% img blog/react-azure-functions/edit-okta-trusted-origins.jpg alt:"Screenshot depicting Okta trusted origins overview after updates to include new Azure domain" width:"800" %}{: .center-image }